Register now to get rid of these ads!

 IMG_4974.JPG

-It’s a Chevy, 1928 Chassis and engine (overhead valves), custom body and interior with super-cool Whippet radiator and shell.
+It’s a Chevy, 1928 Ch***is and engine (overhead valves), custom body and interior with super-cool Whippet radiator and shell.
 Here’s another shot from when we stopped at the Teapot Dome gas station on the way home.

 IMG_5007.JPG